PandaXass/ktcpdump/README.md

 # ktcpdump
-A wrapper script for kubectl and tcpdump to work nicely on Kubernetes.
+A simple wrapper script to run tcpdump nicely on Kubernetes.

 This tool will deploy a DaemonSet in the Kubernetes cluster using `kubectl` and run `tcpdump` on host network to capture network traffic.